 Some people also experience different phases of a migraine, starting with the prodromal phase that causes unexplained mood changes, yawning, and increased urination.
 The aura phase follows, which may cause you to see flashing lights and experience muscle weakness just before a headache.
 In the postdrome phase, you may feel confusion and exhaustion after your migraine.

-To help you manage your condition and prevent additional migraines, Dr. Schneider at Lakeside Neurology takes a holistic and personalized approach.
+To help you manage your condition and prevent additional migraines, Dr. Schneider at Lakeside Neurology and Wellness Center takes a holistic and personalized approach.
 She focuses on minimizing your use of medications by recommending safe and effective natural supplements and alternative therapies like acupuncture.

 Depending on the severity and frequency of your migraines, Dr. Schneider may combine these natural therapies with prescription medications, including Ubrelvy, a new class of FDA-approved migraine medication that is effective and well-tolerated by migraine sufferers.